alephmembeth/alephmembeth.github.io/index.md

 # About Me

-I am Wang Zhiping, currently a junior undergraduate student at Lanzhou University, majoring in physics.
-During my undergraduate years, I have done some research training and taken many courses related to physics, optics, computer science, and mathematics, and I have been a teaching assistant for these courses.
-If you would like more information, you can see the details in the Education, Research, Teaching Assistantships section, but most of it is also available briefly in my cv.
+Welcome to my personal website!I am Zhiping Wang, currently a junior undergraduate student at Lanzhou University, majoring in physics and will receive my Bachelor of Science degree in the fall semester of 2024.During my undergraduate years, I have been actively involved in research training, primarily in the field of computational optical imaging.
+I have also taken a diverse range of courses in physics, optics, computers, and mathematics, and have been privileged to serve as a teaching assistant for many of these courses.

+For more detailed information about my academic and research experiences, please refer to the Education, Research, and Teaching Assistantship sections of this website.
+Alternatively, you can also view my CV for a summary of my achievements.

 Hi, my name’s Max!
 I’m a doctoral researcher at the University of Oldenburg’s Department of Philosophy.
 If you want to know more about me, feel free to take a look at [my education](./education.md), [my employment](./employment.md), [the things I’ve written](./publications.md), [the presentations I’ve held](./presentations.md), [the events I’ve organised](./events.md), or [the courses I’ve taught](./teaching.md).
 There is also information regarding [my services to the profession](./services.md) as well as [the grants and honours I’ve received](./financials.md).
 Most of this information can also be found bundled in my CV (of which you can find the most recent PDF in English [here](https://github.com/alephmembeth/curriculum-vitae/blob/main/english/cv_english.pdf) and in German [here](https://github.com/alephmembeth/curriculum-vitae/blob/main/german/cv_german.pdf)).